Years Of Experience In Same-Sex Family Law

 While the Supreme Court has ruled on same-sex marriage, the laws surrounding other aspects of same-sex family law are still constantly evolving.
 When calculating alimony or child support payments, for example, should the court consider how long you were together while you were unable to marry?

-With locations in North Andover and Nashua, we are extremely familiar with family law as it applies to same-sex couples and their families in Massachusetts and New Hampshire.
+With locations in North Andover we are extremely familiar with family law as it applies to same-sex couples and their families in Massachusetts and New Hampshire.
 Our law firm stays abreast on all new legal developments, especially those that affect same-sex couples, so we can offer cutting-edge representation to meet all of your needs and provide a favorable outcome for you and your family.

 The Parental Rights Of Same-Sex Couples